 About

 The American Ideals PAC seeks to defeat and eradicate public policies that perpetuate such divisions.
 While racism is not extinct in America, it is wrong to condemn America as a systemically racist country and to implement policies that embrace bigotry masquerading as social justice.
 Rather, upholding the founding principle of equal rights remains crucial to living up to America’s ideals.
-The American Ideals PAC supports candidates and policies that will defend equal rights and promote equal opportunity for all Americans.
+The American Ideals PAC supports candidates and policies that will promote equal opportunity for all Americans.

 We are a sister organization of Defend American Ideals, a 501(c)(4) nonprofit.
 Previously, we were briefly known as Equal Rights for America PAC.